How To Do A Whip Stitch Hand Sewing? Let’s Whip The Fabric With Thread

 3. Tuck visible knots into the seam or trim them close for a clean finish.

-A whip stitch sewing is a stitch in which you loop the thread over the edge of the fabric in a spiral motion to join two pieces or to finish raw edges.
+A whip stitch is a stitch in which you loop the thread over the edge of the fabric in a circle motion to join two pieces or to finish raw edges.
+It basically whips the fabric with thread.

 Whip Stitch Picture